vaishnav6887/Reservations/README.md

 To run Node project, perform following steps.

-Step 1 : In command prompt,   move to \Reservations (root directory) Step 2 : Run command : "npm install".
+Step 1 : In command prompt,   move to \Reservations (root directory).

+Step 2 : Run command : "npm install".
 This will ensure all the packages need for this app is installed.

 Step 3 : Run command : "npm run dev".
 This will start the application.

 Step 4 : Once the step 3 executes, the message "Database Connected!" and "Server is listen port : 8080" will be logged to the console.
 Now you can access our Node app using URL : http://localhost:8080
 User will see a static html page which is not pretty.